JoeleenKado/jquery-salary-calculator/README.md

 _Duration: 10 hrs_

-This app allows you to obstensibly add employees to Our Co., and see the reflected cost to Our Co.
+This application allows you to ostensibly add employees to Our Co., and see the reflected cost to Our Co.

 ## Screen Shot